Delicious, perfect ribeye roast is a recipe every home cook should have in their repertoire it is simple to prepare but

-- After 15 minutes, reduce heat to 325ºF and continue roasting for approximately 2 hours (when thermometer registers 110 degrees Fahrenheit), or adjust for desired doneness, checking temperature with a thermometer.
+- After 15 minutes, reduce heat to 325ºF and continue roasting for approximately 2 hours.
+Use a thermometer or digital cooking probe to test the ribeye and continue to cook to the desired internal temperature (see below).

 - Transfer roast to cutting board or cooling rack and tent with foil and let rest 15-30 minutes.